BryceRussell/my-awesome-astro/FAQ.md

 `<style>` tags in Astro are [scoped by default](https://docs.astro.build/en/guides/styling/#scoped-styles), this means the styles will only be applied to HTML inside of the file.
 To opt out of scoping you can use [global styles](https://docs.astro.build/en/guides/styling/#global-styles)

-### Why do I have duplicated CSS styles?
+### Why are my CSS styles duplicated?

-Styles are only duplicated when using the dev server, if you build and preview the website using `npm run build` and `npm run preview` then the styles will not be duplicated
+CSS Styles are only sometimes duplicated when using the develpment server.
+If you use `npm run build` and `npm run preview` to build and preview the website then the styles should not be duplicated

 ### Why is my image import returning `[object Object]`?